Date: 2025-07-22

 It turns out that Stockholm is made up of a bunch of islands.
 And the name Stockholm translates to English as Log Island.

-I took this picture after waling from Gamla stan, the old town, to Södermalm, the cultural/hip part of Stockholm.
+I took this picture after walking from Gamla stan, the old town, to Södermalm, the cultural/hip part of Stockholm.

 I took the second picture from the tower on the left.
 The first picture was taken along the walkway on the very right of the second picture.